 Olive trees and vineyards can also be found – we recommend sampling both !
 We think hiring a bike for the day is an excellent way to explore the hinterland.

-Turning left from the square you are faced with a horseshoe shaped bay – many huge yachts berth here so there is always something to look at and something going on.
+Turning left from the Main Square you are faced with a horseshoe shaped bay – many huge yachts berth here so there is always something to look at and something going on.

 From Hvar, there are many day trips (including rather a long one to Dubrovnik.)
-Your hotel will be best placed to advise on this for you.
+For those who have not pre-booked through our Concierge service, your hotel can advise on this for you.
 Many of the hotels also have their own sailing vessels and will be pleased to assist.

 About half an hour from Split on the mainland, is Omis, a quaint old town which has a feel of the South of France to it. here is where the famous Cetina river, ideal for white water rafting or kayaking, comes down to meet the sea.
 Dramatic mountain scenery abuts the sea. making it the ideal choice for a Croatian activity holiday.
 Given the location of the town its easy to see why there is so much history attached to the area around Pirates and hidden treasure !